 Step 7 - Top With More Almonds!

-Once the chocolate is cooled (about 2 hours) and hardened, break apart with a knife's tip to the desired size.
+Once the chocolate is cooled (about 2 hours) and hardened, break it apart with a knife's tip to the desired size.

 You can speed up the hardening process by placing the candy in the refrigerator.